-A: Rejoint is most effective when you take two capsules twice a day with water and a meal.
-However, many patients find that over time that they can reduce to two capsules per day and continue to get relief.
+A: Rejoint is most effective when you take two capsules twice a day with water and a meal to start.
+However, many patients find that over time that they can reduce to two capsules per day or less and continue to get relief.

 Q: What is the dosage?